Conquer Ball Of The Foot Pain With The Best Shoes For Sesamoiditis!

 - Not suitable for colder weather

-The New Balance MW577 Hook-and-Loop Walking shoes differ from the original model in that they come with Velcro straps instead of laces for better fit and stability.
+The New Balance MW577 Hook-and-Loop Walking shoes differ from the original model as they come with Velcro straps instead of laces for better fit and stability.
 They fit just right and so are easy to put on and take off.

 The snug fit also allows you to walk over long distances with more ease and comfort.
 The simple design is humble yet stylish, although they do not have the usual classic sports look common among other running shoes.
 However, this makes them work with just about any outfit and clothing choice.

-The shoes are made with genuine leather and have soft, slightly flattened soles without any kind of venting.
+The shoes are made with genuine leather and have soft, slightly flattened soles without any venting.